 WARNING!
 A HUGE BATTLESHIP "SUBJECTIVE TROPES" IS APPROACHING FAST.

-Broken Base / Internet Backdraft: Darius Gaiden.
+Broken Base: Darius Gaiden.
 Is it fair to play the game with externally-assisted autofire that outpaces the default rate?
 Should high score threads for the game on Shoot 'em Up forums allow or disallow it?
-Two questions that are often followed up with responses comparable to Mario Kart snaking debates.
+Does the fact that Arcadia magazine accept turbo autofire scores change anything?
+A few questions that are often followed up with responses comparable to discussions on how to play Super Smash Bros. "correctly".

 Crowning Music of Awesome: Zuntata, Taito's in-house music group, did a fantastic job with the games' soundtracks, including lots of sampled opera and the second boss-fight's music in G-Darius, "B. T. Dutch", containing the sounds of power drills.
 Listen to it here.